• Skip to primary navigation

 What is the sauce in beef stroganoff made of?

-The sauce in the beef stroganoff is made of beef broth, broth, Worcestershire sauce, soy sauce, whipping cream, sour cream
+The sauce in the beef stroganoff is made of beef broth, broth, Worcestershire sauce, soy sauce, whipping cream, and sour cream.

 What can I add to stroganoff for more flavor?